bradware/data-structures-algorithms/HuffmanCodingTree/README.md

-# Data Structures & Algorithms
+# Huffman Coding Tree
-A repository of fundamental data structures and algorithms implemented in Java.
-Each directory concetrates on a different data strucutre or algorithm.
-Every one was implemented using Java and tested through the JUnit framework.
+Implementation of the [Huffman Coding Tree](https://en.wikipedia.org/wiki/Huffman_coding) in Java and tested through the JUnit framework.
+Includes building a frequency map, Huffman tree, and then the encode and decode functions.